I recently joined Amazon Alexa NLU as a Research Scientist in Cambridge, MA.

-The main focus of my research is machine/deep learning approaches to integrate patient's measurements with physics-based simulations for probabilistic personalization of the simulation models.
-To this end, I have experience working with machine learning methods like Gaussian processes, Bayesian optimization and MCMC; and deep learning methods like variational auto-encoders (VAE), DNN, CNN and geometric deep learning.
-Last summer, I was an intern at Philips Research where I worked on unsupervised representation learning of multivariate time-series physiological signals with sequence-to-sequence auto-encoders.
+The main focus of my PhD research was machine/deep learning approaches to integrate patient's measurements with physics-based simulations for probabilistic personalization of the simulation models.
+Towards my PhD research, I worked on various machine learning and deep learning approaches including Gaussian processes, Bayesian optimization, Markov Chain Monte Carlo MCMC, variational auto-encoders (VAE) and geometric deep learning.
+During my PhD, I was also fortunate to work as an intern at Philips Research where I worked on unsupervised representation learning of multivariate time-series physiological signals with sequence-to-sequence auto-encoders.

 We present a novel graph convolutional VAE to allow generative modeling of non-Euclidean data, and utilize it to embed Bayesian optimization of large graphs into a small latent space.
 This approach bridges the gap of previous works by introducing an expressive generative model that is able to incorporate the knowledge of spatial proximity and hierarchical compositionality of the underlying geometry.
 It further allows transferring of the learned features across different geometries.